Education Alliance and Hope Gas launches awards program

 NITRO, W.Va. — The Education Alliance has launched Hope for the Future: WV School-Business Partnership of the Year Awards Program in partnership with Hope Gas to highlight the impact between schools and businesses across West Virginia.

-They made the announcement at Nitro High School on Tuesday, where teachers and students shared their experience of the impact the partnerships have had.
+They made the announcement at Nitro High School, where teachers and students shared their experience of the impact the partnerships have had.

 The Education Alliance aims to inspire schools to participate in the program.